oriongrimm/cloud-media-scripts/README.md

  - Local media is mounted with Read/Write permissions.

 The reason for these permissions are that when writing to the local folder (`local_media_dir`) it will not try to write it directly to the cloud folder, but instead to the local media (`local_decrypt_dir`).
 Later this will be encrypted and uploaded to the cloud by Rclone.

-# My setup
-My setup with this is quite simple.

-I've an Intel NUC with only 128GB ssd.
-This is connected to a 4TB extern hard drive that contains `local_decrypt_dir` and `plexdrive_temp_dir`.

 # Thanks to
  - Gesis for the original scripts: `git://git.gesis.pw:/nimbostratus.git`